 - My Honest Review On The Ordinary Mandelic Acid 10% + HA.

 - In Conclusion.

-- What I Like About The Ordinary Lactic Acid 10% + HA Serum.
+- What I Like About The Ordinary Mandelic Acid 10% + HA.

-- What I Dislike About The Ordinary Lactic Acid 10% + HA Serum.
+- What I Dislike About The Ordinary Mandelic Acid 10% + HA.

 Unlike glycolic and salicylic acid which penetrates deep into the skin to deliver their anti-aging and pore unclogging potentials, mandelic acid works best on the surface of the skin to get rid of dead skin cells, by exfoliating the skin, brighten minor hyperpigmentation such as melasma, acne scars and also delivers anti-aging benefits by shrinking large pores, smoothing wrinkles and fine lines therefore making them look less visible.